Hanabi-Live/hanabi-live/docs/features.md

 ### Special Note Borders

-- A note of `"f"` can be written to indicate that the card is _Finessed_.
+- A note of `f` can be written to indicate that the card is _Finessed_.
 This will draw a special border around the card.
-- A note of `"cm"` can be written to indicate that the card is _Chop Moved_.
+- A note of `cm` can be written to indicate that the card is _Chop Moved_.
 This will draw a special border around the card.

 ### Other Special Notes

-- A note of `"kt"`, `"trash"`, `"stale"`, or `"bad"` can be written to indicate that the card is "Trash".
+- A note of `kt`, `trash`, `stale`, or `bad` can be written to indicate that the card is "Trash".
 This will draw a special image on the card.
-- A note of `"fix"`, `"fixme"`, or `"needs fix"` can be written to indicate that the card needs to be given a "Fix Clue" at some point in the future.
+- A note of `fix`, `fixme`, or `needs fix` can be written to indicate that the card needs to be given a "Fix Clue" at some point in the future.
 This will draw a special image on the card.
-- A note of `"?"` can be written to indicate that the card have uncertain information written on it.
+- A note of `?` can be written to indicate that the card have uncertain information written on it.
 This will draw a special image on the card.
-- A note of `"!"` can be written to indicate that the card have certain information written on it.
+- A note of `!` can be written to indicate that the card have certain information written on it.
 This will draw a special image on the card.
-- A note of `"blank"` can be written on a card to make it look like the deck back.
+- A note of `blank` can be written on a card to make it look like the deck back.
-- A note of `"unclued"` or `"x"` can be written to manually remove the border that normally appears around a card when it is touched by one or more clues.
+- A note of `unclued` or `x` can be written to manually remove the border that normally appears around a card when it is touched by one or more clues.
-- A note of `"clued"` can be written to manually raise a card and add the border that normally appear on a card when it is touched by one or more clues.
+- A note of `clued` can be written to manually raise a card and add the border that normally appear on a card when it is touched by one or more clues.

 ### Adding Context to Special Notes

-- If you want to keep the behavior of a special note but write additional text on the note, place the special note in square brackets. (e.g. "[r2] known from turn 3")
+- If you want to keep the behavior of a special note but write additional text on the note, place the special note in square brackets (e.g. "[r2] known from turn 3").
-- This feature can also be used to stack multiple effects on top of each other. (e.g. "[r1] [f]" will mark a card as both a red 1 and having the _Finesse_ border)
+- This feature can also be used to stack multiple effects on top of each other. (e.g. "[r1] [f]" will mark a card as both a red 1 and having the _Finesse_ border).

 ### Note Shortcuts